-To put the more than 1 million active job vacancy postings in computer occupations in perspective, companies can file for only 85,000 new H-1B petitions in a year.
-About two-thirds of company-sponsored new H-1B petitions, or 56,000 a year, are in computer occupations.3 That would mean there are nearly 20 times more job vacancy postings in computer occupations than new H-1B petitions typically used by companies in computer occupations each year, even if one adopted a zero-sum approach to jobs.
-There are likely more openings than posted positions.
+To put the more than 1.2 million active job vacancy postings in computer occupations in perspective, companies can file for only 85,000 new H-1B petitions in a year-and about two-thirds of company-sponsored new H-1B petitions, or 56,000 a year, are in computer occupations.3 That would mean there are more than 20 times more job vacancy postings in computer occupations as new H-1B petitions typically used by companies in computer occupations each year, even if one adopted a zero-sum approach to jobs.
+As noted, there are likely more openings than posted positions.
 Moreover, there is not a fixed number of jobs, and people with high skills often create more jobs for people with complementary skills.
 The H-1B annual limit has been exhausted every year since 2004.